keboola/developers-docs/extend/registration/index.md

 When creating an application, you will obtain the **Component ID** (in the form `vendor.app-id`) -- e.g., `ujovlado.ex-wuzzzup`.
 Once you have the Component ID, you can create configurations of the application in KBC.
-You can also review the application in KBC by visiting a URL:
+You can also review the application in KBC by visiting the following URL:

     https://connection.keboola.com/admin/projects/{PROJECT_ID}/extractors/{COMPONENT_ID}